 She is a graduate of Brooklyn College where she studied Film Photography.

 After graduation Debbie worked as a Graphic and Website Designer while honing her skills as both Photographer and Print-Maker.
-She uses platinum & palladium solutions, color pencils, heated beeswax, gold leaves, digital manipulations, acrylic and watercolor paints to create her images.
+She uses a variety of mediums – color pencils, heated beeswax, gold leaves, platinum & palladium solutions, digital manipulations, acrylic and watercolor paints to create her images.

 Her Fine Art work consists of Limited Edition Giclée Prints, Platinum/Palladium Prints, Hand-Color & Watercolor Photography Prints, Encaustics and Mixed Media works of art.